psia12345/LocallyApp/README.md

 ## Future Directions for the Project

 In addition to the features already implemented, I plan to continue work on this project.
-The next steps for FresherNote are outlined below.
+The next steps for Locally are outlined below.

 ### Search

-Searching notes is a standard feature of Evernote.
-I plan to utilize the Fuse.js library to create a fuzzy search of notes and notebooks.
-This search will look go through tags, note titles, notebook titles, and note content.
+Searching notes is a standard feature of Eventbrite.
+This search will look go through categories, event titles, and event content.

-### Direct Messaging
+### Map Integration

-Although this is less essential functionality, I also plan to implement messaging between FresherNote users.
-To do this, I will use WebRTC so that notifications of messages happens seamlessly.
+Map Integration is also another standard feature of Eventbrite.
+This feature will allow users to filter events based on location and distance in addition to other search parameters.